-Genetically modified (GM) wheat trials
+Snapshot of genetically modified (GM) wheat trials

-- There have been trials of GM wheat that sought to improve salt tolerance, drought resistance, disease resistance, yield, grain quality, grain nutrients and nutrient use efficiency. - GM wheat is not grown commercially in Australia, and is not licenced for commercial release. - The Gene Technology Regulator (the Regulator) carries out science-based risk analysis before approving field trials of GM wheat. - Any work with GM wheat in Australia must be licenced by the Regulator.
+- Wheat is one of a number of GM crops that have been approved for experimental field planting in Australia. - There have been trials of GM wheat that sought to improve salt tolerance, drought resistance, disease resistance, yield, grain quality, grain nutrients and nutrient use efficiency. - GM wheat is not grown commercially in Australia, and is not licensed for commercial release. - The Gene Technology Regulator (the Regulator) carries out science-based risk analysis before approving field trials of GM wheat. - Any work with GM wheat in Australia must be licensed by the Regulator.
 Criminal charges can apply for unauthorised dealings with GM plants of any kind.

-Since 2005, the Regulator has issued 22 licences for small-field, early-stage research trials of GM wheat.
-To date, four of these field trial licences are still current.
+Since 2005, the Regulator has issued 25 licences for small-field, early-stage research trials of GM wheat.
+Five of these field trial licences are still current.
 For further details, see the table on the next page.